zhangjing-777/rag/README.md

    ```
    The application will process the query and output the results to the console.

-For calling the main function with your desired DataFrame and query:
+-For calling the main function with your desired DataFrame and query:
    ```python
    main(df=pd.read_csv('your_file.csv'), query="Your question here")
    ```